paracrawl/Domain_Adaptation/README.md

 - `-out` Directory into which selected data is stored.
 - `-threshold` This value represents the minimum score for data to be extracted with.
 If the score is greater than or equal to this score, then the line will be extracted.
 - `-ratio` Instead of specifying the threshold, compute it to select a specified ratio of the data
+- `-output_raw` Flag to indicate that output should be raw subsampled pool data, i.e, not tokenized
 - `-c` (Optional) The path to a user specified configuration file.
 If not specified, then the default configuration file will be used

 The *Pool Data* is usually quite large, so could take a long time to process depending on the size of the data in the pool for the language pair.